Getting around Isfahan

 These mentioned stations are along the Zaindeh-Roud (the river), so you can rent a bicycle from one of the stations and enjoy a ride along the river.

-- Imam Hossein Station (at the beginning of Chahr Bagh-e-Abbasi street, north): Which is close to historic sites such as Naghsh-e-Jahan Square, Chehel sotoun garden and palace, and Hasht Behesht garden and palace, Madar Shah mosque and Bazaar-e-Honar.
+- Imam Hossein Station (at the beginning of Chahr Bagh-e-Abbasi street, north): Which is close to historic sites such as Naghsh-e-Jahan Square, Chehel sotoun garden and palace, Hasht Behesht garden and palace, Madar Shah mosque and Bazaar-e-Honar.

-- Imam Square Station (Sepah street): This station is very close to Naghsh-e-Jahan Square, which is a large car free site in which you can ride your bike between Shah (Imam) mosque, Sheikh Lotfollah mosque, Ali Qapu palace and Qeysarie Bazaar.
+- Imam Square Station (Sepah street): This station is very close to Naghsh-e-Jahan Square, that is a large car free site in which you can ride your bike between Shah (Imam) mosque, Sheikh Lotfollah mosque, Ali Qapu palace and Qeysarie Bazaar.

 - Hafez Street Station (by the Naghsh-e-Jahan Square, opposite to Imam square station)

 - Menar Jonban Station: that is close to Menar Jonban (the historical shaking minarets) and Atashgah